wamutech/wamu-spec/docs/specification.md

 - Splitting the secret share for each party between the party and the output of a signing operation by its associated decentralized identity, thus making the signing operation a requirement for reconstructing the party's secret share.
 - Adding peer-to-peer decentralized identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
-- Defining protocols for identity rotation, share addition and removal, threshold modification and share recovery that build on top of the above 2 augmentations.
+- Defining protocols for identity rotation, access structure modification (i.e. share addition and removal and threshold modification) and share recovery that build on top of the above 2 augmentations.

 Wamu is designed to operate in a decentralized, trust-minimized and asynchronous setting with: